Sodbo/shared_heredity/05_simulations/README.md

-This folder contains scripts for simulation analysis using MaSH framework.
+This folder contains scripts for simulation analysis using SHAHER framework.

 # pusk.sh
 This script runs zapusk.R script using srun.